 Where are these documents stored?
 How often are they updated?
 Any change you make to your protocols, processes, brand, communication preferences, password management, etc., must be added to these documents to avoid confusion.

-We have a library of resources for managers on the Charma blog, including how to build your leadership skills, how to run effective meetings, and how to give constructive feedback.
-If you have any questions, concerns, or ideas for future guides, reach out to our team at any time.
+Check out our resources for articles, guides, and success stories all about how to build your leadership skills, run effective meetings, and give constructive feedback.
+If you have any questions about anything you read or how to utilize Charma, reach out to our team at any time.